-BP’s Kitttelson commits to Minnesota State - Austin Daily Herald
+BP’s Kittelson commits to Minnesota State - Austin Daily Herald

 “It’s been a great experience this fall,” Kittelson said.
 “I had a pretty good season last year and I wanted to go up from there.
 We have a high expectations this year as far as going to state and winning big games.
 I want to have fun with my friends and see them succeed.”

-The Mavericks are off a 2-1 overall start to the season as their lone loss came at the hands of No. 20 Minnesota-Duluth by a score of 30-10.
+The Mavericks are off a 2-1 overall start to the season.
+Their lone loss came at the hands of No. 20 Minnesota-Duluth by a score of 30-10.

 Gabe Hagen, who graduated from BP in 2020, has three catches for 130 yards for the Mavs.
 Austin grad Oliver Andersen is also on the Minnesota State roster as a defensive end.

-Hagen played a role in Kittelson’s decision, but he wasn’t the only factor.
+Hagen played a role in Kittelson’s decision, but wasn’t the only factor.

 “I’ve always looked up to Gabe and to know that I can play his level is a big deal.
 I’m really excited to be reunited with Gabe.
 We’re pretty good friends from our time together on the basketball court,” Kittelson said.
-“He wasn’t the only reason I’m going there though, I like the coaches and I like the progam.”
+“He wasn’t the only reason I’m going there though, I like the coaches and I like the program.”

-While he makes the big throws, Kittelson wanted to make sure to the offensive line that does all of the work up front.
+While he makes the big throws, Kittelson wanted to make sure to tip a hat to the offensive line that does all of the work up front.

 “I really want to thank my line.
 It all starts with them and I don’t think I’ve been sacked this year,” Kittelson said.